European 2-day Baku wedding: 80-guest intimate Caspian

 - No formal toasts on night 1.
 Kept it social, toasts saved for the main reception.

-Day 2: Civil ceremony at Icherisheher
+Day 2: Symbolic ceremony at Icherisheher

 - Aisle built across the courtyard with petals, no constructed arch (the architecture is the arch)